Bright-Shard/nixrs/README.md

 nixrs is largely inspired by Cargo, so nixrs projects are structured similarly to Cargo projects.
 The largest two differences are that nixrs uses `crate.nix` (instead of `Cargo.toml`) for configuration, and is written in Nix instead of TOML.
 If you aren't familiar with Nix, don't worry - 90% of what you need is Nix tables, which are similar to Python dictionaries or JSON.

-> For those of you familiar with Nix:
->
-> - nixrs uses a standard [Nix module](https://nix.dev/tutorials/module-system/index.html), so it's the same format used by NixOS' `configuration.nix` file.
-> - nixrs does not currently support flakes, since flakes are unstable. nixrs does its best to only use stable Nix features so that you don't need to set any additional options to use it.
-> - Currently, downloading a toolchain with nixrs involves an import from derivation.
-It's not a bad one (it downloads one TOML file and parses it), but it is there.
-This will be removed when dynamic derivations are stable.

 A barebones `crate.nix` looks like this:

 ```nix